 Brayden didn’t watch anything drastic.
 He was only allowed movies rated G–and not all G movies were fair game.
 He only watched PBS kids on TV.
 But television coupled with the budding imagination can create some wild things.
 We had to be careful about what he watched and how it impacted fears.

 Some fears can be managed.
 There will be things you can do to help your child get over the fear.
 Some fears just need time for your child’s reasoning ability to catch up and overcome it.
 Others need education.
 Some might need all three.

 Here are ideas on what not to do and what to do (pages 195-198):

 - Pressure: Don’t force your preschooler to “face his fears.”

 - Mock: Don’t ridicule your preschooler for being scared.
 Laughing at him or telling him he is a baby isn’t going to make him less scared.

 - Dictate: Don’t command him to not be scared.

-- Dismiss: My addition.
-Don’t simply say, “there is no such thing as monsters” and brush your child off.
+- Dismiss: Don’t simply say, “there is no such thing as monsters” and brush your child off.

 What To Do: